-In the 2018 edition, the Dutch administration provided data for the non-specified (other) non-energy use flow for the years 2007-2014, which represent the volume of gas injected as cushion gas in a new underground storage.
+Data for the non-specified (other) non-energy use represent the volume of gas injected as cushion gas in a new underground storage.

 Increases in biodiesel production for 2017 are related to increased capacity of existing plants and increased demand.